swiftlang/swift-evolution/proposals/nnnn-actors.md

 return opinion                     // <6>
 ```

-But it _may_ also result in the "naively expected" execution, i.e. without interleaving, making the problem even trickier, because as with normal race conditions in concurrent code -- the issue will only show up when exercised in more real usage patterns, rather than early on in unit testing.
+But it _may_ also result in the "naively expected" execution, i.e. without interleaving, meaning that the issue will only show up intermittently, like many race conditions in concurrent code.

 With this example we have showcased that reentrant actors, by design, do not prevent "high-level" race conditions.
-They only prevent "low-level" data-races, as in: concurrent access to some variable they protect etc.

-Please note that the example here a simple single variable state, yet already it can catch people off guard because how similar it looks to synchronous code.
-The problem is greatly exaggerated in real applications where actors are used to isolate and protect complex state transitions.
-Because actors effectively can only communicate through async calls to other parts of the system, a typical actor function will not have one or two suspension points but many of them - leading to exponential growth of the possible states an actor function may observe during it's execution.
+They only prevent "low-level" data-races, as in: concurrent access to some variable they protect etc. The example here a simple single variable state, yet already it can catch people off guard because how similar it looks to synchronous code.
+In hindsight, the solution is simple: we should store the opinion in a function local variable, or in other words, any state the actor needs to to complete an execution "atomically" it must copy into local function scope.
+This can be hard to remember and manage consistently, especially in real applications where actors are used to isolate and protect complex state transitions.
+Because actors effectively can only communicate through async calls to other parts of the system, a typical actor function will not have one or two suspension points but many of them, leading to exponential growth of the possible states an actor function may observe during it's execution.

-> Existing actor implementations err on the side of non-reentrant actors by default, allowing for reentrancy to be optionally opted-into.
->
-> - Erlang/Elixir ([gen_server](https://medium.com/@eduardbme/erlang-gen-server-never-call-your-public-interface-functions-internally-c17c8f28a1ee)) - showcases a simple "loop/deadlock" scenario and how to detect and fix it,
-> - Orleans ([Grains](https://dotnet.github.io/orleans/docs/grains/reentrancy.html)) offer extensive declarative configuration around reentrancy, it is also the closest to the Swift actors model,
-> - Akka ([Persistence persist/persistAsync](https://doc.akka.io/docs/akka/current/persistence.html#relaxed-local-consistency-requirements-and-high-throughput-use-cases) does not have async/await support because Scala's lack of it so the general problem does not show up as painfully as in languages with it, however it effectively is _non-reentrant behavior by default_, and specific APIs are designed to allow programmers to _opt into_ reentrant whenever it would be needed.
-In the linked documentation `persistAsync` is the re-entrant version of the API, and it is used _very rarely_ in practice.
-Akka persistence and this API has been used to implement bank transactions and process managers, by relying on the non-reentrancy of `persist()` as a killer feature, making implementations simple to understand and _safe_.

-#### Non-reentrant actors: Deadlocks
+#### Deadlocks with non-reentrant actors

 The opposite of reentrant actor functions are "non-reentrant" functions and actors.
-This means that while an actor is processing an incoming actor function call (message), it will _not_ process any other message from its queue until it has completed running this initial function.
+This means that while an actor is processing an incoming actor function call (message), it will *not* process any other message from its queue until it has completed running this initial function.

 In Swift's actor model, calling actor-isolated functions on `self` would be still allowed and not deadlock the actor, however if a cyclic call from A to B could only be fulfilled by A completing a request from B, we would end up with a deadlock.
 Generally though, such call cycles are uncommon, and when they happen, they can be diagnosed easily either in debugging of call graphs (if/when we would gain tooling for such), or by inspecting the calls made by actors by using [(swift distributed) tracing](https://github.com/apple/swift-distributed-tracing)) libraries.

-If look at the example from the previous section, but now assume that actors are non-reentrant, it is _trivially correct_ and behaves just like a newcomer to actor model and async/await would expect it to behave in the first place:
+If we look at the example from the previous section, but now assume that actors are non-reentrant, it is *trivially correct* and behaves just like a newcomer to actor model and async/await would expect it to behave in the first place:

 ```swift
 // *non-reentrant* actor